Cross Creek (film): Shooting

 "Writing is essentially an internal process," said the star.
 "To try to make that external has always been a trap for actors.
 You tend to get self-indulgent and overly dramatic.
 I don't know if I licked the problem, but I don't think I make people cringe.
 I tried to show her passion for wanting to be the best writer she could possibly be."

 "I'm sure some critics will feel we haven't dramatized the creative process," said Ritt.
 "But that's really not what this picture is about.
 It's about a community and its people and their impress on Marjorie Rawlings.
 Fundamentally, it's about the land, because that's what inspired Marjorie and gave her a chance to fulfill herself."

+Ritt fell ill during the shoot forcing it the stp for several times.
+I guess being as ornery as I am, everything came back.
+But I never really physically was up to making that film.
+That’s happened to me, in and out, on a couple of films.
+There’s nothing you can do about it, that’s it."

 "I love Cross Creek," Steenburgen said.
 "I think it's a much more wonderful movie than what I ever expected.
 Some movies are like home movies to the people who participated in them, and that's what Cross Creek is like for me.
 I watch the scenes with Rip (Torn) and remember what it was like doing them.
 It's so much fun working with him.
 You're never quite sure what you're going to get with him.
 You know it's going to be something truthful.
 A scene was always lively when he was in on it because he was so unpredictable.
 You had to be ready for anything.
 It's a nice fright, though.
 The kind of fright every actor hopes for."